Skip to content

 Consultation

-We held a public consultation on the Clerkenwell Green people-friendly streets neighbourhood from 4 November - 2 December 2021.
+We held a public consultation on the Clerkenwell Green people-friendly streets neighbourhood between 4 November and 2 December 2021.

 We have now published our pre-consultation engagement results report for Clerkenwell Green.
 This report includes all feedback up until the public consultation (4 November 2021 – 2 December 2021) from Commonplace and Trial feedback surveys, email correspondence, formal objections and stakeholder meetings.